Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 Place a plastic bag or jar over the stem and pot to serve as a miniature greenhouse that will help to protect the cuttings as they take root.
 The cover will also hold in moisture and ensure the soil remains moist.
 Ensure the bag does not rest on the leaves as this will cause them to be wet and increase the risk of fungal disease.

-To allow for free flow of air, consider using a vented bag and avoid tying it.
-This will go a long way in preventing the growth of mold and fungus.
+To allow for free air flow, consider using a vented bag and avoid tying it.
+This will go a long way in preventing mold and fungus growth during the rose propagation.

 7. Keep An Eye On Your Rose Cuttings